kube-HPC/kube-HPC.github.io/site/learn/Streaming.md

 In the wizard, you have 3 steps:

 - Initial: Here you must set a name, and select the Pipeline Kind to be Streaming.
-- Nodes: Here you set your nodes names and their algorithems.
-Algorithems must be pre-uploaded to HKube [(how to upload)](../#getting-started).
+- Nodes: Here you set your nodes names and their algorithms.
+Algorithms must be pre-uploaded to HKube [(how to upload)](../#getting-started).
-- Options: Here you can set your Streaming Flows, first you need to give it a name, afterwards enter the syntax (manually or by wizard).
-More information about how stream flows syntax works will be explained in detail later.
+- Options: Here you can set your Streaming Flows.
+First you need to give it a name, afterward enter the syntax (manually or by wizard).
+More information about how stream flow syntax works will be explained in detail later.

 ![PipelineWizard](../../img/streaming/creatingStreamingPipeline.gif)